danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.setPrivacy.html" name="account.setPrivacy">Change privacy settings of current account: account.setPrivacy</a>

+* <a href="account.changeAuthorizationSettings.html" name="account.changeAuthorizationSettings">Change settings related to a session: account.changeAuthorizationSettings</a>

 * <a href="messages.setChatTheme.html" name="messages.setChatTheme">Change the chat theme of a certain chat: messages.setChatTheme</a>

-* <a href="messages.saveDefaultSendAs.html" name="messages.saveDefaultSendAs">Change the default peer that should be used when sending messages to a specific group: messages.saveDefaultSendAs</a>
+* <a href="messages.saveDefaultSendAs.html" name="messages.saveDefaultSendAs">Change the default peer that should be used when sending messages, reactions, poll votes to a specific group: messages.saveDefaultSendAs</a>

 * <a href="account.changePhone.html" name="account.changePhone">Change the phone number of the current account: account.changePhone</a>